dinukadesilva/app-header/README.md

 ```

 Please see the [demo code](https://github.com/Pearson-Higher-Ed/app-header/blob/master/demo/src/bundle-eventing.js) for
 examples of how to dispatch the event to initialize the app-header.

+**Note this example is using CustomEvent, which must be poly-filled for IE.**

 ```js
 document.dispatchEvent(new CustomEvent('o.DOMContentLoaded', {